“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 There’s so much to see in the booming open park of Imbros Gorge.
 But bear in mind that this trip will take you a long way from Athens; you’ll need to book a flight or rent a boat to travel to Chania, located on Greece’s northwest coast.

-Additionally, Greece is renowned for its trekking options, and professional hikers from all over the world come to practice their favorite sports here.
+Additionally, Greece is renowned for its trekking options, and professional hikers from all over the world come to practice their favourite sports here.
 Imbros Gorge is the baby version of other largest parks, such as Samaria Gorge, which takes more than 5 hours to walk through.

 Why should you visit Imbros Gorge?

-It’s an 8-kilometer walking tour through a long canyon, and it leads to the village of Komitades among beautiful roads to explore wildlife, rocky mountains, and some animals that will come across your way.
+It’s an 8-kilometre walking tour through a long canyon, and it leads to the village of Komitades among beautiful roads to explore wildlife, rocky mountains, and some animals that will come across your way.